• Skip to primary navigation

 • Heat the milk until it boils.
 Grate the chocolate in a large bowl.

-• In a separate bowl, whip up the egg whites using an electric whisk, adding half of the sugar at first and then at the end when they are whipped and fluffy (but not firm).
+• In a separate bowl, whip up the egg whites using an electric whisk.
+Add half of the sugar at first and then the rest towards the end until whipped and fluffy (but not firm).

-• Gradually incorporate the egg whites, folding it in delicately until all mixed together and smooth.
+• Immediately incorporate a little of the whipped egg whites, then gradually add the rest, folding delicately until all mixed together and smooth.

 • Either keep it in the bowl or transfer to individual serving bowls (I would suggest little ones here, as this mousse is so intense!)

-• Refrigerate overnight (I suggest covering with cling film) and enjoy next day.
+• Refrigerate at least 6 hours or, at best, overnight (covered with cling film) to enjoy next day.

 Notes